-"What stock? there's nothing here but my horse."
+"What stock?
+There's nothing here but my horse."

 "Out back."
 He pointed with his eyes and a gesture of his hand.
 "They roam now and again.
-Hunter say I'm to look see they get back if they break out."
+Mr. Henry he say I'm to look see they get back if they break out."

-Golden Gray didn't hear the pride in the boy's voice: "Hunter say I'm ..." because he was so terrified he laughed.
+Golden Gray didn't hear the pride in the boy's voice: "Mr. Henry say I'm ..." because he was so terrified he laughed.
 This was it, then.
 The place he meant to come to and any day now the blackest man in the world would be there too.
 "Okay, then.
 Go on about it then."